Get AstrillVPN at 83% OFF

 It has been reported that In 2018, one out of every 36 smartphones contained high-risk applications.
 This number would have definitely increased by now and this means that it can happen to any of us, if we do not take the necessary measures.

-Most phishing attacks are done through direct means of contact, such as emails and messages.
-It’s best to use antivirus software or to personally check the authenticity of the content that is being sent to you.
-It’s always in your best interest to not directly click any random link that you find in your inbox.
+Most phishing attacks, such as Whale Phishing and URL Phishing, are conducted through direct means of contact, such as emails and messages.
+It’s best to use antivirus software or to personally check the authenticity of the content being sent to you.
+It’s always in your best interest not to directly click any random link that you find in your inbox.

 4. Create strong, unique passwords